blockbasenetwork/node/README.md

 The first thing you should check is if everything is correctly configured.
 Follow these steps to check if the node is correctly configured:
 1. Navigate to the folder node/BlockBase.Node

-2. Run the code with the command `dotnet run --urls=http://localhost:5000` (this is just an example url, change it accordingly to your needs)
+2. Run the code with the command `dotnet run --urls=http://localhost:5000` (this is just an example url, change it accordingly to your needs.
+For example, if you want to access it from outside the machine, you should use `dotnet run --urls=http://*:5000`)

 3. Open a browser and navigate to the link you set as parameter for urls.
 A swagger UI interface should appear.
+If you can't access the web page, make sure the port 5000 is open, and don't forget to check the firewall too.

 4. On the upper right side of the swagger page choose the "Service Requester" API from the list of available APIs.

 5. Click on `/api/Requester/CheckRequesterConfig` then on `Try it out` and then on `Execute`.

 6. Inspect the response.
 It should have a code `200`.
 Inside the details of the response, check if `"succeeded":true`, `"accountDataFetched":true`, `"isMongoLive":true` and `"isPostgresLive":true`.
 All these values should be set to true.
 If not, there is a problem with your configuration.

+7. Inspect the machine clock.
+Check if `fetchedExternalUtcTimeReference:true` and if `timeDifference` is around or less than at the most a few seconds.
+This is checking if the machine clock is configured correctly.

+8. Inspect the public IP you configured.
+Check if `fetchedPublicIpSuccessfully:true` and if `isConfiguredIPEqualToPublicIP:true`.
+Those will tell you if the IP you configured matches the public IP of the machine.

+9. Inspect the account you configured.
+Check if `eosAccountDataFetched:true`, `activeKeyFoundOnAccount:true` and `activeKeyHasEnoughWeight:true`.
+Those will tell you if the account you configured exists and if it's public key is associated to the active permission.

 # Running a Node as a Service Requester
 Running a node as a SR allows you to store your data on the BlockBase Network.
 To do this, you have to follow the steps below.